procivis/one-open-core/README.md

 separated into logical modules.
 Additional functionalities (e.g. the addition of a new key algorithm, or a new DID method) can be extended via the providers.

-## Examples

-Several examples of using the **Core** are provided in the **/examples** directory of the repository.
-More examples will be added in the future.

 ## Documentation

 See the [library documentation](https://docs.procivis-one.com/) for details on the **One Open Core**.
 The library documentation provides descriptions of crates, modules, and traits.

 See the [Procivis One documentation](https://docs.procivis.ch/) for: